 The STEP UP Research Program Consortium investigates how health systems can be strengthened to reduce unmet need for family planning and safe abortion services.

 Despite global support for family planning, women in developing countries continue to have high levels of unmet need.
 Approximately 40% of pregnancies globally are unintended.
-Of these, nearly half result in induced abortion, the majority of which are unsafe.
-Even where permitted by law, access to safe abortion is often restricted because of poor quality care or unskilled providers.
+Of these, nearly half result induced abortion, the majority of which are unsafe.
+Even where permitted by law, access to safe abortion is often restricted because of poor interpretation of the law, poor quality care or unskilled or reluctant providers.

-The STEP UP Research Program Consortium is generating evidence about women’s reproductive health needs in Bangladesh, Ghana, Kenya, India, and Senegal, with a focus on access to family planning and safe abortion services.
+The STEP UP Research Program Consortium is generating evidence about women’s reproductive health needs in Bangladesh, Ghana, Kenya, India and Senegal, with a focus on improving measurement of unintended pregnancy, access to family planning and safe abortion services.

-STEP UP is coordinated by the Population Council in partnership with the African Population and Health Research Center; International Centre for Diarrhoeal Disease Research, Bangladesh; the London School of Hygiene and Tropical Medicine; Marie Stopes International; and Partners in Population and Development.
+STEP UP is coordinated by the Population Council in partnership with the African Population and Health Research Center; International Centre for Diarrhoeal Disease Research, Bangladesh; the London School of Hygiene and Tropical Medicine; and Marie Stopes International.

 Through this research, STEP UP seeks to address two critical questions: